 I liked the way the teacher had to always (ironically) project over the sound of the machine's fan, which was desperately attempting to keep itself cool.
 And on a cold day, you always wanted to be the one whose desk was used to support it, as it meant having hot air blowing into your face as those around you froze.

-It's the SHOWWX™ - and it just won the online vote for Best Product in the Consumer Electronics Show in Las Vegas.
+So imagine going back in time and showing your teacher this: It's the SHOWWX™ - and it just won the online vote for Best Product in the Consumer Electronics Show in Las Vegas.

 Sadly, after a brief look at its specs online, it's only marginally better from its already established competitors.